BESSER-PEARL/BESSER_WME_standalone/README.md

 There are two variants how you can use this editor:

-1. As web application which only runs in the users environment (modeling functionality).
+1. As an online web application – Now available at [BESSER WME Online](https://editor.besser-pearl.org), providing seamless access without installation.
 2. With an application server which enables some extra features, like sharing of diagrams.

 It consists of following features: